 In accordance with ASC 320, "Investments-Debt and Equity Securities," the Company recorded an unrealized loss of \$0.1 million during the year ended January 1, 2011 on certain Short-term marketable securities, which has been recorded in Accumulated other comprehensive income.
 Future fluctuations in fair value related to these instruments that the Company deems to be temporary, including any recoveries of previous write-downs, would be recorded to Accumulated other comprehensive income.
 For the year ended January 1, 2011, approximately \$0.7 million in unrealized gains related to the increase in fair value of auction rate securities were recorded in Accumulated other comprehensive income.
 If the Company were to determine in the future that any further decline in fair value is other-than-temporary, we would record an impairment charge, which could have a materially detrimental impact on our operating results.
-If we were to liquidate our position in these securities, it is likely that the amount of any future realized gain or loss would be different from the unrealized gain or loss reported in Accumulated other comprehensive income.
+If we were to liquidate our position in these securities, it is likely that the amount of any future realized gain or loss reported in Accumulated other comprehensive income.